omise/omise-android/README.md

 #### Authorizing Payment via an external app

-Some request method allow user to authorize with external app, for sample Alipay.
-When user would like to authorize their payment with external app, `AuthorizingPaymentActivity` will automatically open external app by default.
-However merchant developers handle the `Intent` callback by themselves.
+Some request methods allow the user to authorize the payment with an external app, for example Alipay.
+When a user would like to authorize the payment with an external app, `AuthorizingPaymentActivity` will automatically open an external app by default.
+However merchant developers must handle the `Intent` callback by themselves.

 ## ProGuard Rules